ruizb/grunt-ng-cleandi/README.md

 ## Plugin not working...

-Right now, this Grunt plugin works only if you follow some conventions for writing your AngularJS components.
+Right now, this Grunt plugin only works if you follow specific conventions for writing your AngularJS components.
 The *head* of the file must be like one of these 2 examples:

 ```
 angular